It is a disgusting question. Just thinking about it turns my stomach.

 Keeping Your Yard Dog Poop Free

 Do rats eat dog poop?
 Yes, they do.
 Which means you need to keep your yard clean on the brown stuff.
 I mentioned above that dog poop does not cause a rat infestation.
-Having said that, it is vital that you clear up any animal feces around your property on a regular basis.
+Having said that, you must clear up any animal feces around your property regularly.

 Not only will it stop desperate and hungry rats from eating it, but it will also keep your yard clean and tidy.